Utsavch189/docker-django-node-webapp/README.md

 ## see running conatiners
 docker ps

-## port maping with our local machine to container
+## create container and port maping with our local machine to container
- docker run -d -p localMachinePort:containerExposedPort appname
+ docker run -d -p --name containername localMachinePort:containerExposedPort imagename